Introduction Part 1

 While many PO aficionados have been focused on the impacts and the mitigation of "peak oil" in the importing countries, most attendees at this conference were concerned with the impact that finite oil and gas reserves will have on the long-term future of their own exporting countries.
 They see the depletion of their large-but-limited reserves as affording their countries a period of time in which they either develop their countries into sustainable entities able to continue into the long term future or they lapse back into the poor, nomadic circumstances that existed prior to the discovery of oil/gas.
 Accordingly, much of the conference focus was on how the GCC countries might use their current and near-term largesse to build sustainable economic and government futures.

-Robert Hirsch ran the US Fusion Program during the 1970s, and went from there to become one ofAmerica's top energy experts.
+About the author Robert Hirsch ran the US Fusion Program during the 1970s, and went from there to become one ofAmerica's top energy experts.
 Robert Hirsch was the lead author of one of the major papers about 21st century energy: "Peaking of World Production: Impacts, Mitigation, and Risk Management"

 (aka "Mitigations"), commissioned by the Dept of Energy, published February 2005.
 Economists Roger Bezdek and Robert Wendling co-authored "The Impending World Energy Mess: What It Is and What It Means to You."